MatteoDesiderio/arkanoid-ish/README.md

 - powerup base scene has script with x% chance of being a given type of powerup
 - change look of powerup when spawn based on type
-- powerup info is a resource
-- when catch powerup send signal with powerup info to level manager
-- level manager applies the powerup to ball or platform
 - platform powerups: length, stick
 - ball powerup: multiply, bomb, eraser
-- other: life point, score mult

 <br>
 Other items on checklist will come later.